James Byrne (musician): Biography

-He was interviewed by BBC Northern Ireland on an educational programme about the connection between Donegal and Scottish fiddle music.
-He was also interviewed by Michael Robinson for Fiddler Magazine on The Donegal Fiddle tradition.
+Byrne was interviewed by BBC Northern Ireland on an educational programme about the connection between Donegal and Scottish fiddle music.
+He was also interviewed by Michael Robinson for Fiddler Magazine on the Donegal fiddle tradition.

-In recent years, He began his own summer fiddle school, and performed regularly with his partner, Connie Drost, and their daughters Merle, Aisling and Séana, all excellent fiddlers.
+In later years, he began his own summer fiddle school, and performed regularly with his partner, Connie Drost, and their daughters.

-James Byrne died on his way home from a session in the early hours of 8 November 2008 near his home in Mín na Croise His funeral was attended by a host of renowned Irish musicians including All-Ireland singing champion, Rita Gallagher, Dermot Byrne of Altan, the legendary fiddler, Tommy Peoples and Joe Burke.
+James Byrne died on his way home from a session in the early hours of 8 November 2008 near his home in Mín na Croise.
+His funeral was attended by a number of notable Irish musicians, including All-Ireland singing champion, Rita Gallagher, Dermot Byrne of Altan, Tommy Peoples and Joe Burke.